CumulusNetworks/DUE/README.md

 **=**  DUE image.

-The due launcher application will run this image with defaults specified by the image itself, so that building, regardless of the target's architecture or operating system, can be as easy as:
+The due launcher application will run this image with defaults specified by the image itself, so that building your software, regardless of the target's architecture or operating system, can be as easy as:

 ### `due --build`